Crossing Number Bound in Knot Mosaics: Reduction steps towards the main theorem

 \end{lemma}

-\begin{proof} Each XX-edge has at least two ``outside" corners and each XY-edge must have at least one.
-These corners must either be type II tiles or Type IV tiles where they meet another edge of the dual.
-To avoid any type II tiles, the dual would have to stretch from one side of $S$ to the opposite side, but this would mean $|D| \geq n-2$ violating the hypothesis of the lemma. \end{proof}
+\begin{proof} Each XX-edge has at least two corners which are either a type II tiles or else Type IV tiles where they meet another edge of the mosaic complement.
+Similarly each XY-edge must have at least one such corner.
+To avoid any type II tiles, the mosaic complement would have to stretch from one side of $S$ to the opposite side, but this would mean $|C| \geq n-2$ violating the hypothesis of the lemma. \end{proof}

-Lemmas~\ref{lem:XXccup} through \ref{nortorlt} put together will show that if $e$ is an XX-edge with both endpoints on the bottom in a minimal dual then $e$ contains exactly one corner-corner arc, and that arc can only be concave down.
+Lemmas~\ref{lem:XXccup} through \ref{nortorlt} put together will show that if $e$ is an XX-edge with both endpoints on the bottom in a minimal mosaic complement then $e$ contains exactly one corner-corner arc, and that arc can only be concave down.
 We note that as always, symmetrical arguments can be made by rotation and reflection for edges with endpoints on the other sides of $S$.

-\begin{lemma} If $e$ is an XX-edge in $D$ with both endpoints on the bottom side of $S$ or an XY-edge with one end point on the bottom of $S$ and the other on the left side and $|D| \leq n-4$ and $T$ is minimal then $e$ cannot contain a corner-corner arc $a$ that is concave up.
+\begin{lemma} If $e$ is an XX-edge in $C$ with both endpoints on the bottom side of $S$ or an XY-edge with one endpoint on the bottom of $S$ and the other on the left side and $|C| \leq n-4$ and $T$ is minimal then $e$ cannot contain a corner-corner arc $a$ that is concave up.
 By symmetry this also means the XY-edge cannot have a corner-corner arc that is concave right.

 \end{lemma}

 \begin{proof}